akeneo/pim-docs/cve_2022_xxxx.rst

 -----------------

 A major vulnerability has been identified during our annual pentest.
 As it also applies to our pim-community project, we decided to register a CVE entry `(CVE-2022-XXXXX)
-<https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-XXXXX/>`_ for this vulnerability.
+<https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-XXXXX/>`_.
 Please find below the details of the remediation of the vulnerability according to your PIM subscription and/or version.

 Serenity (SaaS) user
 **********************